ARCTraining/instructor-training/_episodes/02-practice-learning.md

 > getting feedback,
 > and then changing behavior in response to that feedback to get cumulatively better.
 > Doing the same thing over and over again is much more likely to solidify bad habits than perfect performance.
-> This is why we emphasize practice and feedback for learners at our workshops and for trainees in our
+> This is why we emphasise practice and feedback for learners at our workshops and for trainees in our
 > instructor training program.
 {: .callout}